 And so were the show’s ratings.

-Eight days before Elvis’s debut on national television he made his second appearance in Fort Worth, second-billed under Hank Snow at the North Side Coliseum.
+Eight days before Elvis’s debut on national television on the Dorsey Brothers Stage Show, he made his third appearance in Fort Worth, second-billed under Hank Snow at the North Side Coliseum.
 Presley had just turned twenty-one.

 Note that Elston Brooks referred to Presley as a “bop-country music exponent.”
 The media struggled to pigeon-hole Presley’s music.
 Among other labels hung on his music were “blues,” “rock and roll,” “rockabilly,” “country and western,” “rhythm and be-bop,” and “half-bop, half-western.”